therealdreg/dregs-flex-bison-example/README.md

 ## TO-DO

-- More tests (especially for Kokan's work: elvis operator, multiple assignment and "for loop")
+- more tests (especially for Kokan's work: elvis operator, multiple assignment and "for loop")
+- improve CI (more github actions, add more distros...)
+- clang-format + clang-tidy
+- docker

 ## License
 This software is licensed under the MIT license.
 See the *LICENSE* file for details.

 ## Credits

-- Original repo by Gergely Dévai ( @devaigergely81 ): https://github.com/devaigergely81/flex-bison-example
+- original repo by Gergely Dévai ( @devaigergely81 ): https://github.com/devaigergely81/flex-bison-example
-- Fork by Kókai Péter ( @Kokan ): https://github.com/Kokan/flex-bison-example
+- fork by Kókai Péter ( @Kokan ): https://github.com/Kokan/flex-bison-example